CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 **WARNING**: CMake build is **NOT** official and should be used for *dev purposes ONLY*.

-For official way to build CataclysmDDA, see:
+For the official way to build CataclysmDDA, see:
   * [COMPILING.md](COMPILING.md)